 Using a proxy with Maven projects

-To make the Maven dependency scanner use a proxy, you can specify the options using the MAVEN_CLI_OPTS CI/CD variable:
+To make the Maven dependency scanner use a proxy, you can configure it using a settings.xml

 variables: